GeodynamicWorldBuilder/WorldBuilder/README.md

 For more information see the the [GWB site](https://geodynamicworldbuilder.github.io/), see the automatically generated extensive [online User Manual](https://gwb.mfraters.net/manual/manual.pdf) or the automatically generated [code documentation](https://codedocs.xyz/GeodynamicWorldBuilder/WorldBuilder/index.html).

 ## What do I do when I have a question or want to request a feature?
-If you have a question about the code and you can not find the awnser easily in the documentation or the question is already raised as an [issue](https://github.com/GeodynamicWorldBuilder/WorldBuilder/issues), please let us know by opening an [issue on github](https://github.com/GeodynamicWorldBuilder/WorldBuilder/issues/new).
+If you have a question about the code and you can not find the answer easily in the documentation or the question is already raised as an [issue](https://github.com/GeodynamicWorldBuilder/WorldBuilder/issues), please let us know by opening an [issue on github](https://github.com/GeodynamicWorldBuilder/WorldBuilder/issues/new).
 This is also the preferred method for asking for new features for GWB.

 ## I found a mistake in the documentation or code, what should I do?
 Please do not keep it to yourself and let us know.
 Others will also profit from mistakes being found and fixed.
 Even if it is just a typo in the documentation feel free to raise an issue or, even better, make a pull request to fix the issue.